DSC-RIT/CTF-2021-Editorials/L1/Simplest/README.md

 Step 3.
 Check the body of the html code <br>

 Step 4.
-You will find the flag commented
+You will find the flag commented (CTF{AlwaysseeSourceCode})

 </details>